COMMUNITY IN PERIL: FROM INDIVIDUAL IDENTITIES TO GLOBAL CITIZENSHIP

 CALL FOR PAPERS

 The conference provides a space for graduate students to present their original work and exchange ideas in a number of themes.
 We invite PhD students and advanced MA students to present their ongoing research or completed projects.
-Please submit 250-word proposals to: firstname.lastname@example.org by Friday, 30 September 2022.
+Please submit 250-word proposals to: email@example.com by Friday, 14 October 2022 (2nd call).
 The abstract should include the title of your paper, your name, email address, affiliation, and a 100-word bio.
 Papers will be 15 minutes long followed by a 30-minute discussion allotted to each panel.
 Please note that your papers may be in English, Spanish or French.

-Notification of paper acceptance will be sent by 7 October 2022.
+Notification of paper acceptance will be sent within a week of sending in your proposal.
 The program of the conference will be published by the beginning of November.

 Conference fees: The €20 registration fee (500 CZK for Czech students) includes access to conference sessions and keynote presentations, coffee breaks and refreshments, workshops, certificate of participation and other materials.
 We will send out bank details and instructions on the bank transfer to our delegates after the end of the submission deadline.